How to Duplicate Pages and Posts in WordPress

 In the Permissions section is where you get to permit user roles.
 That is, where you select which user has the permission to duplicate a post.

-By default, only the Administrator and Editor have the power to duplicate post or page.
+By default, only the Administrator and Editor have the power to duplicate posts or pages.
 But you can extend this responsibility to the Author and Contributor.

 Also, if your WordPress site supports custom post types, in the Permission section, you can enable this feature on your duplicated post.
 Just ensure that Posts and Pages are checked.